Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

 Your final ride takes you from the mountains north of Granada down to the Genil River lowlands.
-You will leave Benalúa de las Villas and head down a mountain valley with the impressive Sierra Nevada mountain range as the backdrop.
-You will pass a 2,000-year-old Roman bridge and the towns of Colomera and Moclín with their Arab fortresses and Christian churches.
-The ride is a gently rolling route with a continuous descent into the valley and along the Genil riverbank.
-More adventurous riders have the option of a slightly longer, more challenging ride with a few more hills.
+Depart from Benalúa de las Villas and descend through a mountain valley, with the impressive Sierra Nevada range as your backdrop.
+Along the way, you’ll pass a 2,000-year-old Roman bridge and the towns of Colomera and Moclín, each marked by Arab fortresses and Christian churches.
+The route features gently rolling terrain with a continuous descent into the valley and along the Genil riverbank.
+Today may also offer an additional independent ride for experienced cyclists—ask your trip leader for details, or choose the shorter option starting from Olivares.

 Included Meals: Breakfast, Lunch, Dinner

-After breakfast, you will meet your local guide and walk to the Alhambra Palace for an included visit to the Palace and Generalife Gardens, a UNESCO World Heritage site.
+After breakfast, meet your local guide and walk to the Alhambra Palace for an included visit to the palace and Generalife Gardens, a UNESCO World Heritage site.

-Due to hotel check-out times, please settle your hotel bill and check out prior to your included visit of the Alhambra Palace.
-After the tour, you will return to the hotel to collect your luggage and continue to your next destination.
-Your flight from Granada should not be scheduled to depart earlier than 3:00 p.m.
+Due to hotel check-out times, please settle your bill and check out prior to the tour.
+After your visit, you will return to the hotel to collect your luggage and continue to your next destination.
+Please ensure that your flight from Granada is not scheduled to depart earlier than 3:00 p.m.

 Included Meals: Breakfast